pr0me/binaryninja-api/docs/dev/workflows.md

 	})
 	```

+!!! note
-**_NOTE:_** Auto-generated control settings provide an efficient way to offer granular control over activity execution.
+	Auto-generated control settings provide an efficient way to offer granular control over activity execution.
 Currently, the setting identifier is derived automatically from the activity name.
 In the core system, these generated control settings are organized under the *Core Analysis* settings group, using the prefixes core.function.* and core.module.*.
 However, this structure will evolve as we reconcile existing analysis settings with the new workflow system.

 #### Activity with Setting-Based Eligibility
 - Activity executes based on the value of an existing setting.